-Far North is crafted in iconic Berber wool, while Seamist is made from premium Triexta fibres but it is the textured loop which creates quite different appearances, one fairly natural the other highly patterned.
-The plain loop of the Borneo carpets creates a sleek, smooth finish with minimal texture, but still more texture than a cut pile carpet.
+Far North is crafted in 100% pure Berber wool but it is the textured loop which creates quite different appearances, one fairly natural and the other with distinctive patterns.
+The plain loop of the Borneo carpets creates a continuous uniform finish with minimal texture, but still more texture than a cut pile carpet.

-Is loop pile carpet good for high traffic areas?
+Is loop pile carpet durable?

 Where can I see different types of carpet in-store?

 Use the online store locator to easily locate your nearest store and peruse their extensive combination of cut, loop and twist pile carpets.
 See and touch the range of carpet fibres, types and colours first-hand.
 Alternatively, you can phone 1300 CARPET and find your local store that way.

 Viewing the range of carpets in-store is a great way to get lots of useful information which will help you determine the best type of carpet for your home environment and your budget.
 With important considerations such as whether to get wool or synthetic carpets, cut or looped pile as well as dark, medium or light colours– it can be helpful to get advice and opinions from the expert, knowledgeable staff at your local Carpet Court store.